 Molecular Scale Biophysics

-Learn state of the art techniques for studying the structure and function of biological molecules← Back to courses
+Learn how to use state of the art biophysics techniques, in order to understand molecular structure and function← Back to courses

 - CIVIS focus area

 - Field of studies

 - Medicine and Health

 During the virtual segment of the course, the students will learn about different techniques for studying and analyzing molecular structure and function.
 This part is taught through a series of on-line lectures and tutorials.
 These courses are recorded so that students who were unable to be present can watch the presentations, and to allow students to review and revise the courses.